-Final Fantasy XII was released on 16 March 2006 in Japan and 31 October 2006 in North America; Europe and Australia both saw a release in February 2007.
+Final Fantasy XII was released for the Playstation 2 on 16 March 2006 in Japan and 31 October 2006 in North America; Europe and Australia both saw a release in February 2007.
 As of March 2007, it sold over 5.3 million copies (source).
-Final Fantasy XII holds the distinction of being the only game in the main series available on a single platform, the Playstation 2; it has never been ported or rereleased (aside from the IZJS version, which is discussed more below).
+For many years Final Fantasy XII was only available on the PS2, and only recently in 2017 has it received a HD remaster (which you can learn more about below).

 Some background, to start off with: Final Fantasy XII is the product of Yasumi Matsuno, who also worked on Final Fantasy Tactics, Final Fantasy Tactics Advance, and Vagrant Story.
 While Matsuno left Square Enix in August 2005 (reportedly due to illness), his influence is felt throughout the game, and there are references to his other games littered throughout FFXII.
 Most notably, they share the same setting — Ivalice.